Senserva-LLC/Senserva-Inquisitor/README.md

 ## Auto Install

- Inq.exe installs itself, just run it and the first time it will create the database and browser files it needs in the directory you are running in
+ Inq.exe installs itself, just run it and the first time it will create the database and browser files it needs in the directory you are running in.
+That's it, Inq.exe will figure things on its own from there.

 # How it Works